OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

 <div class="card">
   <div class="card-content">
-    <p>This is some extra information that reveals when you hover over the card.</p>
+    <h2 class="card-title">Expanding Card</h2>
+    <p class="card-text">This is some example text to demonstrate the expanding card effect.
+The card expands vertically when you hover over it, revealing more content.
+No JavaScript is needed!</p>
   </div>
 </div>